roadiz/docs/src/developer/themes/theme_firewall.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before copy and pasting the following lines, think about it a little time… A firewall map entry defines severals mandatory routes:
+Before copy and pasting the following lines, think about it a little time… A firewall map entry defines several mandatory routes:

 - A *base path* for your firewall to be triggered
 - A *login* path, which **can** be **outside** or **inside** of your firewall map